- About Us

 Saleski (like Germain) is located within the West Athabasca oil sands region and lies approximately 100 kilometres southwest of Fort McMurray, Alberta.
 The target zone is the Grosmont Formation, a dolomitized, shallow marine and tidal flat carbonate complex lying at a depth of approximately 325 metres.
 The Grosmont is characterized by extensive vertical fracturing, karsting and high permeability, i.e., excellent reservoir characteristics.
 The targeted horizons within the Grosmont Formation are the aerially extensive C and D zones, which have a combined gross pay thickness of over 40 metres.

 The Saleski leases cover a total area of 17,152 gross hectares.
 Laricina holds a 60 percent working interest and is the project operator.
-Since acquiring the lease, we have carried out an extensive delineation program to determine the extent of the reservoir and better understand its physical characteristics.

 On July 22, 2009, Laricina received approval from the Alberta Energy Regulator (AER) (formerly the Energy Resources Conservation Board or ERCB) and Alberta Environment to proceed with the Saleski pilot.
 This was a huge milestone in Laricina’s development as it was the Company’s first project approval.
 On September 25, 2009, Laricina filed an amendment which proposed to add solvents to the base SAGD process.
 This amendment was approved by the ERCB on April 30, 2010.
 The addition of solvents will help to lower steam requirements while maintaining bitumen production rates, improving the steam to oil ratio.